PistonDevelopers/Piston-Tutorials/sudoku/chp-02.md

 You can find them by all searching the docs.

-Some people are worried about these extra window backend libraries, but the smart thing to focus on is the larger ecosystem.
+Some people are worried about these extra window backend libraries, but the smart thing is to focus on the larger ecosystem.
-A way to measure code reusability is: How large potion of a code base have as few dependencies as possible?
+A way to measure code reusability:
+How many libraries in a code base have as few dependencies as possible?
+The more libraries with few dependencies, the less likely are they to be affected by breaking changes.
+This means that generic libraries should have few dependencies.

 The Piston project organizes these types and traits in way to reuse code across projects with the minimum number of dependencies per library.